grofit/property-resolver/readme.md

 ## Usage

-It is exported using UMD so if you want it in node do:
+It is exported using UMD for browsers (`dist/browser`) and CommonJS for node/modules so if you want it that way just do a normal require:

 `var PropertyResolver = require("property-resolver");`